shirish93/shirish93.github.io/_posts/2024-01-02-learning-to-learn.md

 ---
 layout: post
 title: "Book Review: Learning to Learn and the Navigation of Moods by Gloria P. Flores"
 author: shirish
-categories: [ engineering, leadership, learning, skill, book-review ]
+categories:
+  - engineering
+  - leadership
+  - learning
+  - skill
+  - book-review
-image: "assets/images/learn.jpg"
+image: assets/images/learn.jpg
 rating: 4
+image_description: Image from the publishers page.
+Human-created AFAIK.
 ---
 One can create a mindset highly open and receptive to learning quickly by managing one's moods.
 That's what learning researcher and psychologist Gloria Flores argues in her book *Learning to Learn*.
 She argues that only by modifying the less-productive (for learning) moods towards more productive ones, does learning get easier.